reconstruct billable hours

 Download Superscribe 30 minutes free, no card required.
 Test live dictation on your next real work note.

 I built Superscribe because I got tired of guessing my hours at the end of every month.
-It was my own personal pain.
 I would look through emails, code, chat messages and random notes trying to remember what I actually did.
 The numbers were never right and I knew I was losing money.
-It felt like I was running a business with a blindfold on.
+It felt like running a business with a hole in its pocket.

-Three years ago I had an idea for a phone app that could automatically catch client calls and log the details.
-I gave up on it back then because it seemed too hard to build.
+Three years ago I had the idea for a phone app that could automatically catch client calls.
+I gave up on it back then because it seemed too hard.
 In the years after that I kept making other voice tools.
-Each one taught me something new about turning spoken words into useful data.
+Each one taught me something new.
+I was solving adjacent problems without realizing I was circling back to the original one.

 The missing piece became clear when I added automatic time tracking to the main desktop app.
-I saw how powerful it was to capture work as it happened.
-That’s when I knew I needed that phone app for real client calls, so everything would connect without extra work.
-After all those voice projects, the answer was finally there.
+The moment that feature went live, I knew I needed to revive the phone app idea for real client calls, so everything would connect without extra work.
+After all those other voice projects, the answer was finally obvious.
 New AI tools helped turn what once seemed too difficult into something practical.
+The work you speak on a call and the work you speak at your desk are just two parts of the same whole.

 How to Reconstruct Billable Hours By Not Reconstructing Them